Birstall, West Yorkshire: Community

-Village centre improvements
+Town centre improvements

-In mid-2008, the local council's area committee invested £900,000 in refurbishing the Birstall marketplace and regenerating the village after a campaign by locals.
+In mid-2008, the local council's area committee invested £900,000 in refurbishing the Birstall marketplace and regenerating the town after a campaign by locals.
 The refurbishments were completed in December 2008 with most of the original cobbles being taken away and replaced with a level stone surface with randomly cobbled stripes.
-New lighting has been erected throughout the village centre along with a CCTV system.

 Landmarks

 Birstall's St Peter's Church dates to the time of Henry VIII, although the original tower is much earlier and may have been part of the original "Burgh Stall" or "Fortified Place".
 A family reconstitution of the parish registers of St Peter's, Birstall (1595–1812) was undertaken by Harvey Thwaite, and is one of the group of twenty-six family reconstitution studies that have been extensively used by the Cambridge Group for the History of Population and Social Structure.

 Close to Birstall is Oakwell Hall, an Elizabethan manor house romanticised by Charlotte Brontë as 'Fieldhead' in her novel Shirley.

 An 18th-century windmill stands in the grounds of Windmill Church of England Primary School (formerly St Saviour's Junior School) and has provided local names such as 'Windmill Estate' and 'Miller's Croft'.

 The Black Bull Inn is situated behind St Peter's Church on Kirkgate.
 Its upstairs room was once used as a magistrate's court for Birstall and Gomersal, and is now Grade 2 listed.